begh-azka/active_directory_learning/PowerShell/README.md

 ```ps1
 Set-ADUser "azka" -ProfilePath "\\\server-name\folder"
 ```
-### To Update Profile Path of Multiple Raoming Users that are Part of a Roaming-Group
+### To Update Profile Path of Multiple Roaming Users that are Part of a Group
 ```ps1
 # Import Active directory Module
 Import-Module ActiveDirectory